 - used as an external host in TelePresence Management Suit (TMS) the video conference scheduler

 - Zoom Meetings — A collaborative cloud-based video and web conferencing product.

-- Zoom Rooms — A low-cost video conference room based system running on Apple and PC hardware, touch screen compatibility, and support for three-screen setups
+- Zoom Rooms — A low-cost video conference room based system running on Apple and PC hardware, touch screen compatibility, and support for multi-screen setups

 - Zoom Video Webinar — A version of video conferencing that allows up to 100 active and 10,000 passive participants